theelims/ESP32-sveltekit/docs/components.md

 ## Confirm Dialog

 Shows a confirm modal on the UI which must be confirmed to proceed, or can be canceled.
 It features a `title` and a `message` property.
-The `confirm` and `cancel` buttons can be customized via the `labels` property with a label and an icon. `onConfirm` call back must close the modal and can be used to do proceed.
+The `confirm` and `cancel` buttons can be customized via the `labels` property with a label and an icon. `onConfirm` call back must close the modal and can be used to trigger further actions.

 ```ts
 import ConfirmDialog from "$lib/components/ConfirmDialog.svelte";